shrynx/create-react-app/README.md

 ### Babel
 * **Custom babel config**
-	* Want to use latest and greatest of javasript, no worries include custom babel presets by installing packages and adding them to **.babelrc** in root directory of the app
+	* Want to use latest and greatest of javascript, no worries include custom babel presets by installing packages and adding them to **.babelrc** in root directory of the app
 	* **Note**: This will completly override existing presets.